-Alaka`ina is a non-profit 501 (c) 3 ensuring that the young men and women of Hawai`i have the skills and competencies they need to be effective leaders.
-We have made this a reality by innovative educational programs that combine leadership, science and technology, and environmental stewardship.
+The Digital Bus was originally founded by Alaka`ina, a non-profit 501 (c) 3, to ensure that the young men and women of Hawai`i have the skills and competencies they need to be effective leaders.
+Alaka'ina made this a reality by innovative educational programs that combine leadership, science and technology, and environmental stewardship.

 MAUI DIGITAL BUS

 The mission of The Digital Bus is to encourage interest in science and technology among the underrepresented student populations in grades K-12.
-Currently operated by the Alaka`ina Foundation and Alaka'ina, the Digital Bus program serves the Foundation's educational outreach goal to expand the next generation of leaders and scientists capable of developing and supporting critical technologies for the future.
+Currently operated by the The Maui Economic Development Board, the Digital Bus program serves as one of the organizations educational outreach goal to expand the next generation of leaders and scientists capable of developing and supporting critical technologies for the future.
 We offer a state of the art mobile learning platform and field-based science projects to K-12 students that incorporate technology & culture and meet the Department of Education Hawai'i Content and Performance Standards (HCPS) and the Next Generation Science Standards.
 Additionally, we ensure long-term impact via educator professional development opportunities and equipment lending programs.

 In geographically remote locations such as the Hawaiian Islands, underrepresented populations in the fields of science and technology face an even stronger disadvantage in the accessibility of meaningful and engaging learning opportunities that will promote the pursuit of STEM (Science, Technology, Engineering, Mathematics) careers among its youth.
 As an answer to this challenge, the Office of Naval Research (ONR), Akimeka LLC, Maui Economic Opportunity (MEO) and Maui Community College partnered in 2004 to establish the Hawai`i Source Education Outreach program (now known as the Digital Bus) on the island of Maui.